lng impacts

 Human rights and environmental justice concerns in LNG development

 The rights of communities, including Indigenous communities, are often overlooked or violated in the development of LNG projects.
-For instance, TotalEnergies’ Papua LNG project in Papua New Guinea — currently under development — reportedly failed to provide nearby communities with clear, accessible information about project risks in their first languages.
+For instance, TotalEnergies’ Papua LNG project in Papua New Guinea — currently under development (see the case study below for more informations) — reportedly failed to provide nearby communities with clear, accessible information about project risks in their first languages.
 Additionally, the Indigenous Peoples potentially affected by the project do not appear to have been adequately informed and consulted — denying their rights to Free, Prior and Informed Consent (FPIC).

 LNG projects developed in conflict-affected regions are also associated with serious human rights violations, in some cases leading to legal action.
 In Mozambique, a legal action has been initiated against TotalEnergies and its Mozambique LNG project, with journalistic investigations revealing serious human rights violations.